trevorkirpaul/Bartr/README.md

 > **It's now a week** into the project and I'm happy with the progress made so far.
 I gave myself two weeks and I think I might be able to come close.
 It really depends on how much work I have to put into actually deploying the entire project.

+### November 29th

+> Yesterday I implented user profile pictures.
+I also added a default image for items and profiles.
+Setting this up helped me internalize more about the process involving multer and the http requests.
+I know I'm not doing it the best way but it works flawlessly.

+>Today I implemeneted an item tag system.
+It was pretty fun and I'm definitely happay with the input field for tags.
+I set it up so that when ther user hits the space bar the value is added to the state, or array of tags.
+I also started using Styled Components and most of my day was spent getting rid of the old css method I was previously using.

+>I actually really, really like Styled-Components!
+The dev process is completely different but I think it will tremendously help me think more about creating reusable components.
+I still haven'y fully realized its potential but it's much easier to work with for now.

+>I also added a feature to the user profile page to show each of the items that the logged in user is selling.
+I moved the remove item action here as well for obvious reasons.
+I learned a little about the `object-fit` property for images and it'll definitely become a goto tool for me.
+Before I would set a div's backgorund to an image so I can hande responsive scaling but this is the same feature but with the image element.

+> I'm gonna spend the rest of the evening figuring out exactly which features area left to be implemented.
+I did add more filter parameters to the item search but they need to be fixed.
+I can only search for seperate params and not all three combined.
+It shouldn't be too hard to fix.
+I'm also considering a messaging system which would be pretty easy given what I know now but it will take a lot of time.
+I also need to figure out how users can buy an item.
+Maybe I'll just leave it to messaging or add an auction system.
+I have to lot to think about but I'm also bery happy with the progress today.

 ### Concerns
 1. ~~My project structure is going to be pretty terrible.
 I feel boxed in from using create-react-app but I still have a components folder.
 This leads to another big issue...~~
 2. I'm using CSS.
 I really want to use SASS and later on down the road I'll probably have to sort it out.
 Right now I'm not doing much styling so it's not a big issue.